Russ Feingold thinks that Bush wants to assassinate American citizens.

 I am curious, what is the Republican plan?

-And I'm curious where we are going forward with what is the Republican agenda for for us to truly want to vote for them this year.
+And I'm curious where we are going forward with what is the Republican agenda for us to truly want to vote for them this year.

 I can tell you what the Republican agenda always is when they win, and that's conservatism.

-The problem is when they get elected, they often abandon it and and moderate uh uh so I in terms of the Republican Party uh agenda, I I think the the the obvious centerpiece of it right now is the war on terror and national security.
+So in terms of the Republican Party agenda, I think the obvious centerpiece of it right now is the war on terror and national security.

-It's that's that's the the the national security issue.
+That's the national security issue.

-And she asks her readers, did anybody really think when George Bush ran for office in 2000 that he was going to cut spending.
+And she asks her readers, did anybody really think when George Bush ran for office in 2000 that he was going to cut spending?

 He ran as a compassionate conservative, and he was out there talking about how we should not balance the budget on the backs of the poor.

-They said that during the uh during the campaign.
+He said that during the campaign.

-So there I know the the spending is out of control.
+So the spending is out of control.

 It's ridiculous.

-Uh uh and he hadn't vetoed one spending bill, period.
+And he hadn't vetoed one spending bill, period.

 I never expected a smaller budget because as history has shown, they have never spent at a smaller level this year than the previous years.

-What we did not expect to see was such an increase on spending that had nothing to do with defense, the out of control other spending, the um 60 or the 60 or 6,000 plus earmark spending, the amount of earmark spending has been through the roof.
+What we did not expect to see was such an increase on spending that had nothing to do with defense, the out-of-control other spending, the 60 or the 60 or 6,000 plus earmark spending.

-Just on that.
+But you know, hold on, Just on that.

 I'm not defending earmarks.